luismcastillo/SJSU-art75/tutorials/tuts/03h_HTML5-video-tag/README.md

 # ▼△▼△▼ What is the HTML Video Tag

-Note, this is different than using Vimeo or YouTube to host our video in an iframe!
+This is different than using Vimeo or YouTube to host our video in an iframe!
+You are playing the video file *off your site*, not through YouTube or Vimeo.

-The advantage to using the HTML5 video tag is that you ***will not have the Vimeo / YouTube logos***.
+The advantage to using the HTML5 video tag is that you ***will not have the Vimeo / YouTube logos***, and have a little more control.

 The downside is that you have to host the videos on your website, which means ***file compression is VERY IMPORTANT***.